 5. Copying Content Instead of Creating

 Solution: Get inspired, but create your own.
-Analyze why something worked and transfer the principle -- not the content.
+Analyze why something worked — the insight, the format, the timing — and transfer the principle, not the content.
+Original data (surveys, internal stats, client case studies) is the highest-value content type because it cannot be copied.

 6. No USP Communicated